Skip to main content

 • a record that says "this userID has an active Bedrock session with this sessionId, valid until this TTL", surviving disconnect so a reconnect can resume the same conversation

-The temptation was to use two tables.
-Instead I used one table with two item types, both keyed by a single pk attribute:
+My first instinct was two tables.
+I'm glad I didn't โ€” the access pattern doesn't justify it.
+One table with two item types, both keyed by a single pk attribute:

 # connection-scoped item (deleted on $disconnect)